Breast Cancer Risk and Prevention

 Breast Biopsies

 Women who have had a biopsy showing atypical hyperplasia or LCIS should have screening every year with mammography and exams by a healthcare provider 1-2 times a year.
 Some women may also have MRIs for screening.
-Your care team may recommend drug therapy (tamoxifen or raloxifine, discussed below) to lower your chance of breast cancer or to take part in a clinical trial.
-You should talk about these options with your provider.
+You should talk about this with your provider.

 The Breast Cancer Risk Assessment Tool looks at many of these above health factors, especially history of biopsy, and comes up with an estimated risk of developing breast cancer in the next 5 years and in your lifetime.
 The results are based on the Gail Model which figures out risk.
 Learn more about the Model or use the tool.